 "Yes, we are fucking about to meet someone who might know where they fucking are!"
 Carlos added.
 "And recruit them into OUR Cause!
 IF you are fucking alright with that!"

 "We're meeting who then?"
 Vinny inquired in the calm voice and mannerisms that had been, three insults ago, Carlos' domain and trademark.

 "A high-level Fascist deserter," Carlos replied, his passion again reined in by reason.
 After a mind-stabilizing deep breath, he looked around him into the woods.
-"Who has been looked after by spirit helpers, the only way he could have survived being shot, hung and castrated...before getting killed," continued the pragmatic above all else Basque who believed that beings in the world we can't see are more powerful than those we can.
-He opened his oversized brown 'so wide that the fire coming in sets fire to the brain' eyes, the source of that fire being something in the thick, windblown woods to his left flank.
+"Who has been looked after by spirit guides or powerful animal messengers.
+That's the only way I know that he could have survived being shot, hung and castrated...before getting killed," continued the pragmatic above all else Basque who believed that beings in the world we can't see are more powerful than those we can.
+He opened his oversized brown 'so wide that the fire coming in sets fire to the brain' eyes.
+The source of that fire this time was something in the thick, windblown woods to his left flank.

 This time, Vinny's religiously anti-spirit helper eyes saw what Carlos and the two started horses did.
-From a distant it looked like an injured Bigfoot, torn bits of its hide flaying in the wind, as it stumbled then crawled its way closer.
+From a distant it looked like an injured Bigfoot, torn bits of its hide flaying in the wind as it stumbled then crawled its way closer.
 As it did so, the hide looked more like a medieval woman's frock.
-Above its blood-stained neck was a short straggly beard and hanging onto a chin and very male face.
-As he pushed his head forward, bending forward, through the last layer of low lying brush, a bald spot on the crown of his head reflected the sun blinded Vincent's view.
-An un-identifable military uniform under the frock shot its way into Vincent's view, along with a depth of humanity in his sorrowful face, and a yellow jaundice in the white of his eyes.
+Above its blood-stained neck was a short straggly beard on a very male face.
+As he pushed his head forward, bending through the last layer of low lying brush, a bald spot on the crown of his head reflected by the sun blinded Vincent for a moment.
+When the beast proceeded to the shade, Vinny notices un-identifiable military uniform under his frock, along with a depth of humanity in his sorrowful face, and a yellow jaundice in the white of his eyes.